crisemy/PythonProjects/README.md

 **Second Step**

-Once the .xml files are generated, you should go to **Your_Path** and generate the .html file with all their dependencies.
+Once .xml files are generated, you should go to **Your_Path** and generate the .html file with all their dependencies.
 As follows:

 ```
 alluredir generate "Path_of_The_XML_files"